pkmn/stats/README.md

     $ ./process path/to/logs path/to/output/reports

+If you are using a Node version <= 11.7.0, you will need to update (eg. `npm install -g n && n stable` or `nvm install stable`), or run with the `--experimental-worker` flag:

+    $ node --experimental-worker process path/to/logs path/to/output/reports

 `process` expects the `logs` directory to be structured as follows (ie. the default for Pokémon Showdown servers):